Coronavirus in Colombia: We look at current Coronavirus statistics in Colombia and the measures taken by Colombia to minimize the threat of COVID-19.

 The Bottom Line: Coronavirus in Colombia: Current Status

 Coronavirus is a fast-moving topic.
-So, Medellin Guru expects to update this popular article daily.
+So, Medellin Guru will be updating this popular article daily.

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.

 Editors note: updated on October 20, 2020 at 6:25 am with current coronavirus case counts for October 19.

 Editors note: updated on October 21, 2020 at 6:25 am with current coronavirus case counts for October 20.

 Editors note: updated on October 22, 2020 at 5:10 am with current coronavirus case counts for October 21.

 Editors note: updated on October 23, 2020 at 5:45 am with current coronavirus case counts for October 22.